Spurious Local Minima of Deep ReLU Neural Networks in the Neural Tangent Kernel Regime: Analysis on spurious local minima

-\noin [For $H$] This case corresponding to a deep nonlinear neural network with $H$ hidden layers, we show that if the case of $H-1$ holds, then case $H$ also holds.
+\noin [For $H$] This case corresponding to a deep ReLU neural network with $H$ hidden layers, we show that if the case of $H-1$ holds, then case $H$ also holds.
 Assuming that the case of $H-1$ holds, then